lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 - MLP
 - Softmax

 The MLPs used in the convolutional layers had 3 layers each and 128 hidden channels.
-I did not include a dropout layer for the GIN(E) models which was an oversight as this would have helped to lessen the overfitting which we will see later.
+I did not include a dropout layer for the GIN(E) models which was an oversight as this would have helped to lessen the overfitting.
 In hindsight I should have use more similar methods such as the activation function (ReLU vs Leaky ReLU) and the inclusion of a dropout layer.

 The exact structures of my models can be found in my code on Github [12].